 How to Make Scalloped Potatoes with Cheese

-In a saucepan, melt the butter, and add onion and garlic, and cook for 5 minutes.
+- In a saucepan, melt the butter, and add onion and garlic, and cook for 5 minutes.

-Add flour, and cook for another minute, stir nearly constantly, or until the flour is lightly golden browned.
-This is what’s called a ‘roux’ and is important so that later on the mixture properly thickens.
+- Add flour, and cook for another minute, stir nearly constantly, or until the flour is lightly golden browned.
+(This is what’s called a ‘roux’ and is important so that later on the mixture properly thickens.)

-Add the salt, seasoning blend, pepper, broth, cream, and stir until thickened, about 3 minutes.
+- Add the salt, seasoning blend, pepper, broth, cream, and stir until thickened, about 3 minutes.

-Turn off the heat and stir in partial quantities of the three cheeses.
+- Turn off the heat and stir in partial quantities of the three cheeses.

-Cover potatoes with foil and bake for 1 hour, check for doneness, remove the foil, and allow the potatoes to bake for an additional 30 minutes, or as desired to brown the cheeses.
+- Check for doneness, remove the foil, and allow the potatoes to bake for an additional 30 minutes, or as desired to brown the cheeses.

-- Mozzarella and provolone are great ooey gooey melting cheeses and would give you that pizza-esque vibe with the scalloped potatoes.
+Mozzarella and provolone are great ooey gooey melting cheeses and would give you that pizza-esque vibe with the scalloped potatoes.

-- I also think Gruyere would be amazing in the scalloped potatoes however it’s a pricier cheese but possibly worth the splurge for you.
+I also think Gruyere would be amazing in the scalloped potatoes, however it’s a pricier cheese but possibly worth the splurge for you.

-- If you want a bit of a smokey flavor add smoked gouda.
+If you want a bit of a smokey flavor add smoked gouda.
 For a little fun bit of spice, add Pepper Jack.
+Pecorino would be a nice swap for Parmesan.

 For these scalloped potatoes, I used Russet potatoes.
 However, you can also try Yukon Gold potatoes.
 I generally don’t associate red potatoes with scalloped potatoes and they could be a bit waxy but suit your preferences.

-What Goes With Scalloped Potatoes
+What Goes With Scalloped Potatoes?

 In short, pretty much any Thanksgiving, Easter, or Christmas entree or sides you like!
 Cheesy potatoes are a star side dish no matter what you serve them with!